 The Initial Astute Support Solution was approved in July 2006; it follows a traditional support model, but recognises Astute's differences and introduces additional arrangements as appropriate.
 Provision has been made to employ the build contractor (BAE Systems) as the Astute Technical Authority; MOD will be the Approving Authority, with the Nuclear Propulsion Project Team responsible for the Nuclear Steam Raising Plant.
 MOD Equipment Project Teams will support specific equipments with Head of In-Service Submarine (Head of Submarine Production up to Operational Handover) maintaining a Platform focus and providing the flotilla wide single point of contact for Navy Command.
 Astute Class Maintenance at the waterfront will be conducted under existing Warship Support Modernisation Initiative arrangements.

 The Astute Class Training Service is a Private Finance Initiative contract, initially approved for 36 years to provide Astute Class specific training to the Royal Navy for Boats 1-3.
-Approval was given in 2007, to extend to a 38 year contract, to cover the life of Boat 4.
-Approval for later Boats will be considered during FY14/15 as part of the option set for the delivery of a coherent training solution led by Submarine Training Capability Programme.
+Approval was given in 2007, to extend to a 38 year contract, to cover the life of Boat 4 and the contract for this scope will be in place by October 2013.
+Approval for later Boats will be considered during FY14/15 as part of the option set for the delivery of a coherent training solution led by Underwater Training Capability Programme.